UA-ResearchComputing-HPC/hpc-documentation/docs/storage_and_transfers/transfers/overview/index.md

 ## File Transfers and SSH Keys
-Several of the file transfer methods listed below use authentication based on the SSH protocol, including scp, sftp and rsync.
+Several of the file transfer methods listed below use authentication based on the SSH protocol, including SCP, SFTP, and Rsync.
 Therefore, adding your SSH Key to the ```filexfer.hpc.arizona.edu``` node can allow one to **avoid entering passwords** when using those methods.
 See the documentation for [adding SSH Keys](/registration_and_access/system_access/#ssh-keys).